UK gives £160m to global net zero efforts as domestic pledges curbed

 “It is essential that developing countries are able to future-proof their industries too — and we will stand with them every step of the way in their industrial transformation.”

+The Spanish Socialist Worker’s Party member said she felt it was “probably not the right decision to be taking” and called it a “contradictory” message.

+Speaking to BBC Radio 4’s PM programme, Ms Ribera said Mr Sunak’s stance came across as “defeating”, adding: “The role is not to say, ‘Well since it is difficult, I prefer to postpone’.”

-The money follows the Prime Minister’s pledge, made during his trip to India for the G20 summit, of £1.62 billion towards the Global Climate Fund.
+The money announced by the UK in New York follows the Prime Minister’s pledge, made during his trip to India for the G20 summit, of £1.62 billion towards the Global Climate Fund.

 It marked the UK’s biggest single financial contribution to helping the world’s most vulnerable people adapt to and mitigate the impact of climate change, No 10 said.